 Uterine fibroids are benign (noncancerous) growths on the inside or outside of your uterus.
-They're also known as myomas, fibroid tumors, or leiomyomas.
-You don't need to do anything about your uterine fibroids unless they're causing you problems.
+These fibroids are also known as myomas, fibroid tumors, or leiomyomas.
+You don't need to do anything about uterine fibroids unless it is causing you problems.

 Uterine fibroids are a common condition in women who are in their 30s and 40s.
-However, they don't usually cause any symptoms, and many women never even know they have fibroids.
+However, fibroids don't typically cause any symptoms, and many women often don’t even know they have fibroids.

 If uterine fibroids start bleeding or pressing on your organs, they can cause symptoms such as: